 Variant frequencies in Connecticut from June 2021 to present.
 Browse the data yourself here.

 Variant frequencies in Connecticut from June 2021 to present.
 Browse the data yourself here

 Lineage frequencies in Connecticut from June 2021 to present.
 Browse the data yourself here.

 SARS-CoV-2 mutations of interest

-Figure 3.
-Estimated temporal frequency of all SARS-CoV-2 lineages in Connecticut containing the Spike E484K and N501Y mutations (dark orange) **potentially** associated with vaccine/immune evasion.
-These mutations commonly occur in Beta, Gamma, and some Alpha variants, as well as other emerging lineages.
+Temporal frequencies of SARS-CoV-2 mutations in the Spike protein at amino acid positions 484 and 501 in Connecticut.
+Viruses containing the Spike E484K and N501Y mutations are **potentially** associated with vaccine/immune evasion.
 See our manuscript for more details.
 Phylogenetic relationships of all lineages with the Spike E484K and N501Y mutations in Connecticut can be visualized here.

 Other mutations of interest in the spike gene:

 - L452R: Tree and frequencies